eskomski/2019_hackathon/README.md

 `videosynth.pde` is our original Processing implementation, which got ditched because envelope gen with Pyo was easier and we managed to get Pyo to work on one of our own machines.

 The `experiments` directory contains a few scripts made early in the development of this project to generate raw PCM signals directly from images and video.

-`pwm.py` is part of the pyo-tools library by Olivier Belanger, author of Pyo.
-It powers the PWM oscillators used in the chords and lead.
-We threw it in this repo instead of installing the whole library—we never got around to messing with duty cycle, so you could get away with using `LFO(type=2)` or `Phasor() > 0.5` instead of this (but you should find a feature and set the duty cycle and see how it sounds!)